usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-language of the general nondiscrimination obligation set forth in § 35.210 and the program access obligation set forth in § 35.212, in conjunction with the other provisions in the title II regulation that require equal access and maintenance of accessible features, 310 is sufficient to address the issues raised by the commenter.
+language of the general nondiscrimination obligation set forth in § 35.210 and the program access obligation set forth in § 35.212, in conjunction with the other provisions in the title II regulation that require equal access and maintenance of accessible features, {% fn 314 %} is sufficient to address the issues raised by the commenter.
 The Department also notes that § 35.213 pertains to public entities’ staff but is not limited to particular types of staff.
 As with the other topics for training discussed in the section-by-section analysis of § 35.213, public entities may find that providing their staff with the training